 J-1 Exchange Visitor Request

 The process and necessary documents for requesting a J-1 exchange visitor document are outlined below.
 Please follow the steps as outlined and submit all the documents as requested.
 In addition, please complete in its entirety this Department Request form.
-If you have any questions about the process, required documents, the Department Request form, or any other questions related to the hiring of international faculty or staff, please contact the Center for International Programs at email@example.com or (707) 826-4142.
+If you have any questions about the process, required documents, the Department Request form, or any other questions related to the hiring of international faculty or staff, please contact International Programs in the College of Extended Education & Global Engagement (CEEGE) at email@example.com or (707) 826-4142.

 Sponsoring unit administrator/faculty prepares the documents below and forwards to the College Dean for approval.